ibm-cloud-docs/vpc/lb-create.md

 1. After you finish creating pools and listeners, click **Create load balancer**.
 1. To view details of an existing load balancer, click the name of your load balancer on the **Load balancers** page.
 1. Optionally, you can create a backup for any of your existing pools.
 This allows the backup pool to manage traffic if a member fails.
 To do so, you must create a failsafe policy:

+   * Only application load balancers allow you to associate more than one pool with a single listener.
+   * Ensure that there is at least one pool that already exists in the load balancer.

+      A listener is the parent resource in a load balancer.
+You can associate pools with a listener directly (by setting it as the `default_pool`) or indirectly (by referencing it through another pool's `failsafe_policy.target`).
+The indirectly referenced pool must already be linked to the listener.
+      {: note}

    * After the status of your load balancer changes to **Active**, select the **Back-end pools** tab.
    * In the pools list page, click **Edit**, then specify the following information: